-The Foundation funds programs for all 26 schools in the district, enriching the lives of almost 20,000 students.
+The Foundation funds programs for all 27 schools in the Issaquah School District, enriching the lives of nearly 19,000 students.

 These programs include academic support and funding for fine arts classes and robotics clubs, to basics like food and backpacks.
 Our programs help students in building academic foundations, exploring limitless opportunities, and launching successfully into the future.